Is Alcohol a Stimulant or a Depressant?

 To sort through the complexities of the impact of alcohol, it’s important to consider the neuroscience of the effect of drinking on our brains.
 Alcohol directly impacts the chemistry of the brain by changing neurotransmitter levels.
 Neurotransmitters are chemical messengers that send signals to the body controlling thoughts, behaviors, and emotions.

 Drinking can also increase norepinephrine levels, the neurotransmitter that produces arousal feelings that one experiences when beginning drinking.
-Increased levels of norepinephrine can also have a negative impact on judgment and decision making.
+Increased levels of norepinephrine can also impair judgment and decision-making.
 Also, alcohol decreases the release of glutamate, an excitatory neurotransmitter, resulting in a general slowdown of the messaging process.
 Alcohol is thought to increase GABA, an inhibitory neurotransmitter.
 GABA is the primary inhibitory neuron in our brains, so alcohol will subsequently impact many physiological and psychological functions.

-As we all know, the degree to which alcohol impacts one’s mind, body and overall health greatly depends on the amount consumed.
-The more you drink, greater the impact.
+As we all know, the degree to which alcohol impacts one’s mind, body, and overall health greatly depends on the amount consumed.
+The more you drink, the greater the impact.

 How Much Is Too Much?